sefop/.github/profile/README.md

 - Code that works on one machine but is difficult to reproduce elsewhere.
 - Systems that are difficult for peers, and even for their original authors, to maintain or extend.
 - Changes that become risky because developers are afraid of breaking existing behavior.
-- Optimization applications that eventually need to be rewritten rather than evolved.
+- Applications that eventually need to be rewritten rather than evolved.

-The result is not simply technical debt. **The business value of the optimization investment is constrained by the software used to deliver it.**
+These are not primarily mathematical problems.
+They are software engineering problems, and the result is not simply technical debt.
+**The business value of the optimization investment is constrained by the software used to deliver it.**

----

-## Optimization software is software

-A decision-support system is software that supports business or organizational decision-making.
-It may support operational, tactical, or strategic decisions, and is often executed repeatedly: daily, weekly, monthly, or in response to disruptions.

-Examples include:

-- Planning the annual extraction of resources from a mine.
-- Scheduling retail store shifts.
-- Planning cargo flows across a transportation network.
-- Recovering airline operations after a disruption.

-These systems are often developed by Operations Research scientists and other decision-science practitioners.

-A decision-support system is therefore **not a one-off consulting analysis**.
-It is a software system that needs to be developed, maintained, tested, deployed, and improved over time.

-SEFOP applies engineering practices such as:

-- Version control
-- Software design and architecture
-- Automated testing
-- Continuous integration and delivery
-- DevOps
-- Reproducibility
-- Modular development

-while accounting for the specific needs of optimization software.

----

-## Why not just use AI coding agents?
+### Can't AI agents solve this?

 AI coding assistants are already the default.
 As of 2025, more than 70% of scientific programmers write code with LLM-based tools
 ([O'Brien & Eisty, 2026](https://www.computer.org/csdl/magazine/cs/2026/01/11482007/2fJHVugY5UY)).